 In 2013, the Hansen-Ballmer group, which consisted of hedge fund manager Chris Hansen, former Microsoft CEO Steve Ballmer, and the Nordstrom family would agree to purchase 65 percent of the Sacramento Kings.
 The deal fell through because the NBA would allow Sacramento Mayor at the time, Kevin Johnson, to put a financial group together to purchase the Kings from NBA.
 The following year the Hansen-Ballmer attempted to purchase the Milwaukee Bucks in the ballpark of $650 million and move the team to Seattle according to ESPN’s Brian Windhorst.
-If the went through at the time, the group would have needed to pay an additional $150 million for the relocation fee.
+If the deal would have gone through at the time, the group would have needed to pay an additional $150 million for the relocation fee.

-Long-time Bucks owner Herb Kohl, would decline the offer and decided to sell the team to hedge fund billionaires Wesley Edens and Mark Lasry for $550 million.
+Long-time Bucks owner Herb Kohl, would decline the offer and decided to sell the team to hedge fund billionaires Wesley Edens and Marc Lasry for $550 million.
 The duo agreed to keep the team in Wisconsin.

 Windhorst also reported that Ballmer and Hansen attempted to purchase The Minnesota Timberwolves in the summer of 2013 when Owner Glen Taylor briefly put the team on the market.
 He would ultimately decide not to sale the team after receiving public funding to renovate the Target Center.